WinterIsCoding23/movie-app/README.md

 So all that is left to say: Happy movie-watching!

+## Important note

+To enjoy pure movie-bliss it is necessary to request an API-key from The Movie Database: https://developer.themoviedb.org/docs (please follow these instructions).
+As this project started as a pure demonstration-project, for the time being, it is connected to only one mongoDB-collection.
+In the future, it will be possible to log in as a registered user - and then access the user's private database.

 ## Feedback
 Comments, feedback, suggestions and ideas are always more than welcome: markuswinter.dev@gmail.com.